mpostol/OPC-UA-OOI/README.md

 •	Modeling and representation of the Metadata - see whitepaper: [OPC UA Information Model Deployment] (http://goo.gl/HqYjvy)

-•	Validation semantic and consistency of the Metadata - see project [USNodeSetValidationUnitTestProject](./SemanticDataSolution/Tests/USNodeSetValidationUnitTestProject)
+•	Validation of the semantics and consistency of the Metadata - see project [USNodeSetValidationUnitTestProject](./SemanticDataSolution/Tests/USNodeSetValidationUnitTestProject)

 The presented approach is a real proposal for new technology wave based on the existing Internet infrastructure because it allows vendors to provide generic off-the-shelf products tested independently for interoperability.